jokob-sk/NetAlertX/front/plugins/README.md

 ### "data_source":  "script"

  If the `data_source` is set to `script` the `CMD` setting (that you specify in the `settings` array section in the `config.json`) contains an executable Linux command, that usually generates a `last_result.log` file (not required if you don't import any data into the app).
-This file needs to be stored in the same folder as the plugin.
+The `last_result.log` file needs to be saved in the same folder as the plugin.

 > [!IMPORTANT]
 > A lot of the work is taken care of by the [`plugin_helper.py` library](/front/plugins/plugin_helper.py).
 You don't need to manage the `last_result.log` file if using the helper objects.
 Check other `script.py` of other plugins for details (The [Undicoverables plugins `script.py` file](/front/plugins/undiscoverables/script.py) is a good example).